H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 #definition[`refreshLeaf`#sub(`d`) (@ltqueue-dequeue-refresh-leaf) is said to start its *CAS-sequence* if it finishes @line-ltqueue-d-refresh-leaf-read. `refreshLeaf`#sub(`d`) is said to end its *CAS-sequence* if it finishes @line-ltqueue-d-refresh-leaf-cas.]

 === Correctness

-This section establishes the correctness of dLTQueue introduced in @dLTQueue.

 ==== ABA problem